soupi/learn-haskell-blog-generator/src/10-recap.md

 This is a good time to celebrate and pat yourself on the back for getting this far!
 Great job, you!

-However, if you'd like to learn even more about Haskell and continue your Haskell journey beyond this book, check out the appendix sections [Where to go next](./11-next.md) and the [FAQ](./12-faq.md).
+If you'd like to learn even more about Haskell and continue your Haskell journey beyond this book, check out the appendix sections [Where to go next](./11-next.md) and the [FAQ](./12-faq.md).

 ## Thank you!